yk-tanigawa/yk-tanigawa.github.io/_pages/about.md

 ## News

+- 2022/11/12-16: Yosuke will present at Neuroscience 2022 (Society for Neuroscience Annual meeting) at San Diego, CA, USA.
+- 2022/10/25-29: Yosuke will present at the American Society of Human Genetics Annual meeting 2022 at Los Angeles, CA, USA.
 - 2022/8/30: **New Publication** "[WhichTF is dominant in your open chromatin data?](/publication/2022-08-30-whichtf)".
 We develop an ontology-guided approach to ranking tissue-/cell-type-specific transcription factors (TFs) from chromatin accessibility data.
 This paper describes the last chapter of my Ph.D. thesis and I am so happy to see this out.
 - 2022/8/30: **New Publication** "[Deconvoluting complex correlates of COVID19 severity with a multi-omic pandemic tracking strategy](/publication/2022-08-30-COVIDomics-admixture)".
 Congrats, Vicki, [Alex](https://ai-page.org/) and the team!
 - 2022/7/19: **New Publication**. "[Large-scale multivariate sparse regression with applications to UK Biobank](/publication/2022-07-19-SRRR)."
 Congrats, [Junyang](https://www.linkedin.com/in/junyang-qian-4a1b3825/) and the team!